vegapit/bouncingballs/README.md

 2. Run `train.py` to finalise the training of the PPO model on multiple online simulations and save versions of the trained model.
 3. Run `compare_performance.py` to compare your RL model and the expert agent.
 If the RL model does not outperform the agent, go back to step 2.
 3. Run `simulate.py` to see your trained agent in action.

+## Result

+The animated GIF at the top of the page shows simulations of a trained Deep RL model with the following performance statistics:

+**DRL model:** 1.975 ± 1.076
+**Expert Agent:** 1.462 ± 1.304